 We are looking forward to seeing you in sociology and anthropology!

-Carleton's Department of Sociology and Anthropology includes over 35 faculty members in Anthropology and Sociology, an outstanding team of contract instructors who add to our diverse expertise, active professors emeriti and distinguished research professors, over 40 adjunct professors and adjunct research professors, and postdoctoral and visiting scholars.
+Carleton's Department of Sociology and Anthropology includes nearly 40 faculty members in Anthropology and Sociology, an outstanding team of contract instructors who add to our diverse expertise, active professors emeriti and distinguished research professors, over 40 adjunct professors and adjunct research professors, and postdoctoral and visiting scholars.

 Our teaching staff are supported by an excellent team of graduate student teaching assistants.
 Many of our graduate students are profiled here.